oguzhnatly/flutter_carplay/README.md

 > All CarPlay apps require a CarPlay app entitlement.

-If you want to build, run and publish your app on Apple with CarPlay compatibility or test or share the app with others through the TestfFlight or AdHoc, you must first request Apple to approve your Developer account for CarPlay access.
+If you want to build, run, and publish your app on Apple with CarPlay compatibility or test or share the app with others through the TestfFlight or AdHoc, you must first request Apple to approve your Developer account for CarPlay access.
 The process can take from a few days to weeks or even months.
 It depends on the type of Entitlement you are requesting.

 To request a CarPlay app entitlement from Apple, go to https://developer.apple.com/contact/carplay and provide information about your app, including the CarPlay App Category.
 You must also agree to the CarPlay Entitlement Addendum.